2.4.F. Duration of Appointments

 Full-time service in the UTL at Stanford at the ranks of Professor, Associate Professor, or Assistant Professor (or a combination thereof) beyond seven years without the initiation of a review for tenure normally confers tenure by length of service.

 Untenured service in a UTL rank may not normally exceed ten years, irrespective of the circumstances that might extend the seven-year tenure clock deadline as described below.
 Accordingly, untenured service in a UTL rank beyond ten years normally confers tenure by length of service.
 The ten-year appointment clock deadline can only be extended by a Provostially-granted exception for extraordinary personal or institutional circumstances.

 4. Tenure Clock Calculations

 In determining tenure by length of service, both the seven-year tenure clock deadline and the ten-year appointment clock deadline must be calculated.
 The following should be taken into consideration:

 Service in the Tenure Line: Only periods of service in the UTL as an Assistant Professor, Associate Professor or Professor (or a combination thereof) count toward tenure by length of service.
-Persons holding acting or visiting appointments or “Subject to Ph.D.” appointments, or appointments in the Medical Center Line or Non-Tenure Line do not accrue time toward tenure by length of service.
+Persons holding acting or visiting appointments or “Subject to Ph.D.” appointments, or appointments in the University Medical Line or Non-Tenure Line do not accrue time toward tenure by length of service.

 Breaks in Tenure Line Service: Periods of service in the UTL at Stanford University need not be continuous to count toward acquisition of tenure by length of service.
 For a faculty member who departs Stanford University and is subsequently rehired, all service at Stanford in the UTL counts toward the seven-year tenure clock and the ten-year appointment clock deadlines.